-Cucumbers are one of my favorite crops to grow in my garden each year but if you aren’t careful your cucumber vines can get out of control very quickly.
+Cucumbers are one of my favorite crops to grow in my vegetable garden each year but if you aren’t careful your cucumber vines can get out of control very quickly.
 That’s where using a cucumber trellis comes in!

 Using a cucumber trellis can help improve your plants and keep them healthy and productive.